ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

     Deleted Networks:
     mongodb

 Still error.
 Hmmm.
 I have just installed a VPN on this VM.
 Openvpn adds routes for `0.0.0.0/1` and `128.0.0.0/1` (the entire IP range), and docker can not find a range of IP addresses to create a private network.
 I do not want to disable (`service openvpn stop`) it.
 Thinking ...
-But for now I will just disable.
+But for now I will just disable the vpn.
 Works like a charm now.
 Nearly.

     [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.

-[DEP0018](https://github.com.cnpmjs.org/nodejs/node/issues/32081) is apparently a highly contested warning.
+[DEP0018](https://github.com.cnpmjs.org/nodejs/node/issues/32081) is a highly contested warning.

+"Rejection" is the canonical term for a promise reporting an error.
+As defined in ES6, a promise is a state machine representation of an asynchronous operation and can be in one of 3 states: "pending", "fulfilled", or "rejected".
+A pending promise represents an asynchronous operation that's in progress and a fulfilled promise represents an asynchronous operation that's completed successfully.
+A rejected promise represents an asynchronous operation that failed for some reason.
+For example, trying to connect to a nonexistent MongoDB instance using the MongoDB driver will give a promise rejection.
+Apparently mongodb does not exist yet before notes does.

 ## Hello world Python